Creative Spaces to Inspire

-While classroom fitness breaks and active games play a huge role in creating healthier learning environments, it doesn’t always have to be so literal.
-Activity generated during unstructured play time—or play time during lessons—is equally beneficial to students, especially for creativity, focus, and behavior.
-So how do you set up a creative classroom that inspires…well…inspiration?
+While fitness breaks and active games play a huge role in creating healthier learning environments, it doesn’t always have to be so literal.
+Activity generated during unstructured play time—or play time during lessons—is equally beneficial to children, especially for creativity, focus, and behavior.
+So how do you set up a creative classroom or space that inspires…well…inspiration?

-Caves should be separate from the general learning area.
+Caves should be separate from the general learning area and serve as a space for children to energize and reset.
 Ways to set up this space include:

 - Making a “calm down jar” for reflection amidst chaos (read more here)

-Campfires utilize the general learning space, which should include items that help students focus as they listen.
+Campfires utilize the general learning space, which should include items that help children focus as they listen.
 Some ideas are: